 If you do not want to use the standard location, you can configure OpenConnect to use a different location by default.
 When running the ./configure script in the instructions below, you can append an argument such as --with-vpnc-script=/where/I/put/vpnc-script to its command line.
 Note that the path you give will not be checked; the script doesn't have to be present when you build OpenConnect.
 But of course OpenConnect won't work very well without it, so you'll still have to install it later.

 If you checked the source code out from git rather from a release tarball then run this command first to prepare the build system:

 Then to build it, run the following commands:

 - make install (If you want to install it)

-Note that OpenConnect will attempt to use the OpenSSL library by default.
-If you want it to use GnuTLS instead, then add --with-gnutls to the ./configure command above.
+Note that OpenConnect will attempt to use the GnuTLS library by default.
+If you want it to use OpenSSL instead, then add --without-gnutls to the ./configure command above.

 If compilation fails, please make sure you have a working compiler and the development packages for all the required libraries mentioned above.
 If it still doesn't build, please send the full output in a plain-text mail to the mailing list.

 Mac OS X users will also need to install the Mac OS X tun/tap driver, and Solaris/OpenIndiana users will need the Solaris one.
 Note that for IPv6 support, the Solaris tun/tap driver from 16th Nov 2009 or newer is required.

 On Windows, version 9.9 or later of the TAP-Windows driver from the OpenVPN project is required.
 The easiest way to install the driver is to use the Windows installer from the Community Downloads page.
 The 64-bit installer contains signed drivers suitable for use on Windows 7 and later versions.